 Duloxetine

-Duloxetine (Cymbalta ™) has the most FDA-approved uses of any SNRI, and, unlike Venlafaxine, is proven to relieve non-psychiatric conditions, like neuropathy, fibromyalgia, and osteoarthritis.
+Duloxetine (Cymbalta ™) has the most FDA-approved uses among the best SNRI Depression options and, unlike Venlafaxine, is proven to relieve non-psychiatric conditions, like neuropathy, fibromyalgia, and osteoarthritis.
 Its half-life (12 hours) allows for once-a-day dosing.
 Like Venlafaxine, it is susceptible to genetic polymorphism and inhibits serotonin and norepinephrine in turn.
+Many clinicians consider Duloxetine among the best SNRI for Depression, particularly for patients who also experience chronic pain conditions.

 Desvenlafaxine